A new model for mixing by double-diffusive convection (semi-convection). II. The transport of heat and composition through layers: TYPICAL PROPERTIES OF LAYERED CONVECTION

 In order to provide a clear description of the transport properties of layered convection, and the subtleties involved in measuring the thermal and compositional fluxes in the layered phase, we first revisit one particular simulation that was previously presented in \citetalias{Mirouh-etal12}.
 This simulation has $\Roi = 1.5$, $\Pr=0.03$, $\tau=0.03$, and a domain size of $(100d)^3$.
 As described in \citetalias{Mirouh-etal12}, this simulation spontaneously transitions from homogeneous ODD convection to layered convection, and the three layers that initially form subsequently merge into two layers, then into one layer.
 This evolution is illustrated in \fig\ref{fig:evolution}, which shows snapshots of the composition perturbation $\mupert$ during each phase of the simulation, as well as profiles of the horizontally-averaged total ``potential density,''

 The profiles show that $\rhotot$ is roughly constant within each layer, but increases slightly with height.
-The local Ledoux stability criterion can be expressed as $\dfrac{\partial\rhotot}{\partial z} < 0$ (\cf\ \eq(\ref{eq:Ledoux})), so this indicates that the layers are subject to overturning convection.
+The local Ledoux stability criterion can be expressed as $\dfrac{\partial\rhotot}{\partial z} < 0$ (\cf\ \eq(\ref{eq:Ledoux})), so this indicates that the layers are fully convective.
 Within each layer, the total composition $\mutot$ and the total potential temperature $\Tptot$ are both roughly uniform, and there are strong jumps in $\mutot$ and $\Tptot$ across the interfaces between adjacent layers.

 Spontaneous layer formation similar to that observed here has previously been reported in simulations of double-diffusive convection in the ``fingering'' regime, for which the thermal stratification is stabilizing and the compositional stratification is destabilizing \citep[\eg][]{Stellmach-etal11}, but only for Prandtl numbers $\Pr > 1$ \citep{Traxler-etal11a}.
 However, in fingering convection the initial height of the layers is typically much larger than the lengthscale of the linear double-diffusive instability, whereas here we find that layers initially form on a scale comparable to that of the linear instability.
 In the simulation shown in \fig\ref{fig:evolution}, for example, the fastest growing linear mode has a wavelength of roughly $20d$, \ie\ $1/5$ of the domain size, and the initial layer height is $1/3$ of the domain size.